kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 <a name="member"></a>

 #### §5c.
 Member
 1. The position of Member is intended for individuals who are familiar with the project and wish to commit to it.
-People who would like to see Kanthaus as their primary place to live should aim to become a Member at some point.
 1. A Member may—
 	1. reside in the space and use the other Resources,
 	1. participate in Operational Activity, Collective Change and Constitutional Change,